nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### **Finding a Task :** `findtask`

-Finds Tasks whose description matches any of the KEYWORDS.
+Finds all Tasks which have descriptions matching any of the KEYWORDS.

 Format: `findtask KEYWORDS`